Jobalert First officer

 Personal development and improvement is part of your flight plan.
 You’ll land at many different destinations.
 These range from large airports with every facility to small ones with limited navigation tools and just a few aircraft on the platform.
 Furthermore, airfields with challenging altitudes or weather conditions offer you the opportunity to show your best side when flying, landing and taking off.

-On some days, the alarm goes off early, even as early as 3 am.
-But no matter the hour, you can always be sure that a great team is waiting for you.
-You’re all in this together.
-The advantage of starting early is that you also get home early.
-And if you work a late shift, you have the whole morning to yourself.
-This makes it a great job to balance with your personal life.
+Some days, the alarm goes off early.
+Sometimes as early as 3 a.m.
+No matter how early it is, you know there's always a great team waiting for you.
+Out together, home together.
+The advantage of starting early is getting home early.
+And if you have a late shift, you have all the time for yourself in the morning.
+That makes your job and personal life easy to combine.

 "You can also take on other roles"